 In 1918, the half-penny postage rose to a penny which led to a decline in the popularity of sending postcards so frequently.
 But the holiday postcard came into its own as the British seaside became an increasingly popular tourist destination after the war.
 Sending a postcard to those back home became an essential part of holiday tradition.

-As Great Britain, with its seaside towns and beautiful stately homes, is a place of interest to the visitor, the humble but glorious postcard will remain as a souvenir and record for the traveller, tourist, entrepreneur, friend and lover.
+With its seaside towns and beautiful stately homes, Great Britain is undoubtedly a place of interest to the visitor, and the humble but glorious postcard remains a souvenir and record for the traveller, tourist, entrepreneur, friend and lover.

 Whether it’s in black and white, full glossy colour, in 3D or covered in stardust, the postcard is a national icon – and collecting them has, for some people, clearly become an addictive venture and popular pursuit.